Florida Negligent Security Lawyer

 What is Negligent Security?

 Negligent security lawsuits fall under Florida premises liability law, but what exactly constitutes negligent security will vary from one property to another.
-What may be adequate security for one property could be severely negligent for another.
+What may be adequate for one property could be severely negligent for another.

 Adequate security may include trained security officers on patrol, proper lighting, and functioning security systems, alarms, or locks.
 A Florida negligent security attorney can help a plaintiff seek damages from either residential or commercial property owners.